archmisha/mediarss/src/main/resources/readme.txt

 todo
 ====
-help
-tvshows change icons, add shceduled state movies - add dates of when downloaded when movie uploaded torrent uploaded
+an email when scheduled movie is out help tvshows change icons, add shceduled state

-when adding a movie - check maybe its torrent already out and i not downloaded yet